mendix/widgets-resources/detox/README.md

 # Troubleshooting
 `Failed to connect to websocket`
-- Make sure to disable firewalls and any other software interferring with your local network (Windows Defender, Mac Firewall, Adblockers, Network security tools)
+- Make sure to disable firewalls and any other software interfering with your local network (Windows Defender, Mac Firewall, Adblockers, Network security tools)
     - Unable to Mac firewall configurations due to lack of admin rights?
         - Use `socketfilterfw` to alter firewall configuration `/usr/libexec/ApplicationFirewall/socketfilterfw`
         - Helpful links: